 Sa Colobra is a well-known remote beach on the west coast of Mallorca situated a short walk away from the incredible rocky river gorge, ‘Es Torrent de Pareis’.
 It is a small and undeniably attractive white-pebble cove with blue-green crystal clear water and is one of the most famous spots on the island.
 There are two beaches in the cove, the first one is small and stony and is not the beach that everyone comes to see, that can be found by taking the paved path on the right-hand-side; which takes you through a short and narrow tunnel.
 If you are planning to stay at the beach for a while, you’ll need to bring along some things to make you comfortable as there are no facilities there including a lifeguard.
 You will find bars and restaurants back at Sa Calobra where you will also find public toilets and first aid.

 Cala Llombards is a beautiful petite cove defined by rough rock walls and framed with pine trees.
-With its sandy beach, turquoise waters and red cliffs it truly is a picture-postcard setting.
+With its sandy beach, turquoise waters and red cliffs it truly is a picture-postcard setting and one of the best beaches on the island.
 The secluded cove beach is located in the southeast of the island close to the small village of Es Llombards and around 10km from the handsome inland town of Santyani.
 Just 55m long but nearly 150m deep, Cala Llombards is not a big beach but it is truly beautiful.
 It is surrounded by steep cliffs and has rocky areas, pine trees and bushes plus soft white sand and really crystal clear water; which is ideal for snorkelling.
 With the exception of those who live or rent in the surrounding area, the beach is not well-known and therefore it escapes the tourist crowds.